rizo/BipsMotion/README.md

 - `x coordinate`, `y coordinate` - The new position of the object.
 - `moment` - The time value (in seconds).

+You can get the compiled application from the [relese page](https://github.com/rizo/BipsMotion/releases/tag/v0.0.1).

 Currently the timing is not perfectly sincronized with the input values.
 Further improvments need to be done in the mapping of frames to time intervals.